 This article starts off with a reference to the 2017 research article about autistic adults as “experts” and other evidence supporting the involvement of autistic people, it then sets out evidence that the autistic community does not support ABA and finishes with what ASAN, the largest organisation run by and for autistic people have to say about ABA.

-If you are unfamiliar with ABA and would like to understand more about why it is so controversial, there are a lot of articles, personal accounts and independent reviews of the ABA research “evidence” on ABA Controversy Autism Discussion page.
+If you are unfamiliar with ABA and would like to understand more about why it is so controversial, there are a lot of articles, personal accounts and independent reviews of the ABA research “evidence” on Twitter @abaukdiscussion and Facebook ABA PBS Controversy Autism Discussion page.

-Also recently a number of academic and research papers have been published about learning in autism.
-These are showing that ABA assumptions about how autistic children learn are looking rather outdated and the efficacy of ABA approaches should be called in to question.
-These provide substance to the view that ABA is effectively coercive compliance training.
+Also recently a number of academic and research papers have been published about learning in autism (check out our tweets on #ABAresearch for the latest).
+These are showing that ABA assumptions about how autistic children learn are looking rather outdated, the efficacy of ABA approaches should be called in to question and there are important omissions in the evidence in relation to understanding the risks and how ABA can harm (check out our tweets on #ABAharms).
+These provide substance to the view that ABA is effectively coercive compliance training and that in ABA today harmful practices, such as suppression of adaptive behaviours because they look odd are still common place.
 Some of these papers are listed at the end for further reference.